-This requires a carefully crafted message, and a smart tactical follow-through.
-And that smart, tactical follow-through almost always requires some form of paid advertising.
+This requires a carefully crafted message and a smart tactical follow-through.
+And that smart tactical follow-through almost always requires some form of paid advertising.

 - What is paid media?

-Paid Media and the PESO Model
+Paid Media and the Mixed Marketing Model

 Shared media involves brand promotion and engagement through social media channels.
 Instagram Stories and Facebook Live are examples of shared media.

-Owned media is content that a brand owns and has full control over, like a company website or blog.
+Owned media is content a brand owns and has full control over, like a company website or blog.

-Why use paid media?
+Why even use paid media?

 In addition, paid advertising is predictable and dependable—after all, you paid for it, so you control it!